OmarElSiwy/mEEting/README.md

 ---

-Thank you for choosing mEEting for all your Electrical Engineering discussions and news updates.
+Thank you for choosing <span style="font-weight: bold; color: #007acc;">mEEting</span> for all your Electrical Engineering discussions and news updates.
 We look forward to building a vibrant and supportive community together.
 If you have any questions or suggestions, please don't hesitate to reach out!

-# Troubleshooting

-If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

-# Learn More

-To learn more about React Native, take a look at the following resources:

-- [React Native Website](https://reactnative.dev) - learn more about React Native.
-- [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
-- [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
-- [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
-- [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.